firethunder94/katchblog/content/ethnology/social.md

 <!--more-->

 Ethnologists had always a big interest in relations, especially in kinship.
+Kinship is the web of social relationships, especially blood relationships.
 In investigation of societies without a government they found that kinship granted the societies a basic order.
 Therefore they concluded that the organisation of the society wasn't maintained through governments, but naturally through kinship.
 Since the 1960s the main focus of social structure shifted from kinship to networks in general.
 Not only relatives but friends and other relationships are important too and that was the start of the investigation of the whole network of a person.

 I'd like to stick with the kinship today and will reveal some of the presumptions of the global north on how kinship works.